 De Lima lauds ‘brave’ cops for speaking up on killings

-Detained Sen. Leila de Lima on Saturday renamed the so-called Davao Death Squad (DDS) to the “Presidential Death Squad” even as she predicted the end of the vigilante group after policemen have been coming forward to reveal its activities.
+Detained Sen. Leila de Lima on Saturday renamed the so-called Davao Death Squad (DDS) as the “Presidential Death Squad” even as she predicted the end of the vigilante group after policemen have been coming forward to reveal its activities.

 “The secrecy that shrouds the nationwide operations of the Davao Death Squad, now transformed into the Presidential Death Squad of President Duterte, will not last for long.
 Already, brave and honorable men of the PNP are breaking their silence to tell the world the truth behind the assassins and killers spawned in Davao’s underbelly,” De Lima said in a statement from the Philippine National Police Custodial Center in Camp Crame.